 (c) upon death or resignation.

-21. Vacancy in office of Warden — how filled
+21. Vacancy in office of Warden, how filled

 (1) A vacancy which occurs in the office of Warden from any cause other than annual retirement shall be filled by election.

 (2) If a vacancy which occurs in the office of Warden is not filled within 3 months after it occurred, then it shall be filled by the Governor by the appointment of a qualified person to the office.